-The funding aims to establish a mechanism that brings sustainability to these specific organisations that deliver arts, culture, recreation, heritage, education, and rescue services and facilities to the Auckland region.
+The purpose of the funding is to establish a mechanism that brings sustainability to these specific organisations that deliver arts, culture, recreational, heritage, education and rescue services and facilities to the Auckland region.

 The annual grants distributed to the amenities are derived from the levy paid to the Funding Board by Auckland Council, and by extension, the ratepayers of Auckland.
-Both the Funding Board and amenities are aware of the source of this funding, and as such, each amenity ensures that they acknowledge the significant funding contributions by Auckland Council and the ratepayers of Auckland.
+Both the Funding Board and amenities are aware of the source of this funding, and as such, each amenity ensures that they acknowledge the significant funding contributions of Auckland Council and the ratepayers of Auckland.

-The funding has brought varying degrees of financial stability to these organisations and enabled a diverse range of services and facilities to be provided to Aucklanders.
+The funding has had the effect of bringing varying degrees of financial stability to these organisations as well as enabling a diverse range of services and facilities to be provided to Aucklanders.